-Amy specialises in architectural and cultural history, particularly that relating to the British colonial period, modern and contemporary Scotland, and 19th-21st century Australia.
+Amy specialises in architectural and cultural history, particularly that relating to 19th-21st century Australia, modern and contemporary Scotland, and the British colonial period.

 Amy is particularly interested in exploring these histories through heritage practice and theory, and her recent research has explored heritage policy, cultural diplomacy, identity politics and nationalism.

-Themes that run throughout this research include popular culture iconography, architectural styles, nation branding strategies, and popularised national history narratives for domestic and international audiences.
+Themes that run throughout all of Amy’s research include popular culture iconography, architectural styles, nation branding strategies, and popularised national history narratives for domestic and international audiences.

 Amy’s main focus in 2017-2018 is a USC-funded research project ‘Beyond Borders: Australia’s Approach to Heritage Diplomacy in the Asia Pacific, 1992-Present’, of which she is the lead investigator.
 She and her collaborators, Prof Patrick Nunn and Dr Harriot Beazley, are exploring the history of heritage diplomacy in the Asia Pacific since the tenure of Prime Minister Paul Keating; as well as investigating more recent and ongoing programmes and partnerships between Australian and Asia-Pacific nations.